 The design of a wall, floor or fence system requires the services of professional consultants.
-This Design Guide has been prepared as a source of information to provide general guidance to those consultants - and in no way replaces the services of the professional consultant and relevant engineers designing the project.
+This document has been prepared as a source of information to provide general guidance to those consultants - and in no way replaces the services of the professional consultant and relevant engineers designing the project.

-No liability can therefore be accepted by CSR or other parties for the use of this Design Guide.
+No liability can therefore be accepted by CSR or other parties for the use of this document.
 Hebel products and systems undergo constant research and development to integrate new technology and reflect ongoing performance enhancement.

-Hebel systems are also constantly reviewed so as to reflect any changes in legislative building requirements and or general developments in common building practice.
-Due to our commitment to continual development and improving our building systems.
+Hebel systems are constantly reviewed so as to reflect any changes in legislative building requirements and or general developments in common building practice, due to our commitment to continual development and improving our building systems.

-We advise that all users of this manual: HELIT002 December 2013 should regularly check that this manual is current, and they are applying our latest design information.
+We advise that all users of this document should regularly check that this document is current, and they are applying our latest design information.

-The latest editions of our Design Guides and supplementary diagrams and technical data are always available on our website: www.hebel.co.nz
+The latest editions of our documents are available on our website: www.hebel.co.nz